WVEE

-WVEE (103.3 FM) – branded as V-103 – is a commercial American radio station in Atlanta, Georgia, United States.
-It is owned by Audacy, Inc. and airs an urban contemporary radio format.
-WVEE is one of the highest-rated stations in the Atlanta radio market according to Nielsen Audio, reaching number one on many reports.
-Its studios and offices are located in Colony Square on Peachtree Street in Midtown Atlanta, along with its sister stations WAOK, WSTR and WZGC.
+WVEE (103.3 FM) – branded as V-103 – is a commercial radio station in Atlanta, Georgia, United States.
+It is owned by Audacy, Inc. and airs an urban contemporary format.
+WVEE is one of the highest-rated stations in the Atlanta market according to Nielsen Audio, reaching number one on many reports.
+Its studios and offices are located in Colony Square on Peachtree Street in Midtown Atlanta.

 WVEE has an effective radiated power of 100,000 watts.
 It shares a tower off New Street NE, with WABE-TV, as well as with WSB-FM, which is owned by Cox Radio.
-The two radio stations' transmitters are diplexed together, so that they feed to the same antenna.